silverstripe/cwp/docs/en/04_Performance_Guide/04_Frontend_Best_Practices.md

 introduction: The goal with front-end performance work is to reduce the amount of HTML that the browser has to render.

 A useful thing to consider is "perceived performance".
-Users are far more likely to stay and wait for the page to load if the most of the page has already loaded, so getting as much in as quickly as possible is crucial for user experience.
+Users are far more likely to stay and wait for the page to load if most of the page has already loaded, so getting as much in as quickly as possible is crucial for user experience.

 [Google Page Speed Insights](https://developers.google.com/speed/pagespeed/insights/) is a quick and easy analysis tool.
 You simply enter your URL and it will break down and highlight areas in which you can improve your page's performance.